-17. Recognising the connection between the Kulen Hills, Kbal Spean and Angkor, the Royal Government of Cambodia should, as soon as possible, prepare and implement a strategic overall plan for stopping deforestation, establishing re-afforestation, safeguarding historic monuments, protecting the environment and encouraging natural and cultural tourism for the Kulen Hills and Kbal Spean.
+17. Recognising the connection between the Kulen Hills and Angkor, the Royal Government of Cambodia should prepare and implement a strategic overall plan for stopping deforestation, establishing reafforestation, safeguarding historic monuments and protecting the environment of the Kulen Hills.

 Implementation Plans